Pearls from artists* # 380

 Comments are welcome!

-Posted on November 27, 2019, in An Artist's Life, Art in general, Inspiration, Pearls from Artists and tagged amounting, arrogance, artists, “Ninth Street Women”, beginning, community, confidence, courage, developed, easier, enjoyed, evaporated, freedom, individuals, irritations, like-minded, making, Mary Gabriel, necessity, soft pastel on sandpaper, support, sustained, yourself.
+Posted on November 27, 2019, in 2019, An Artist's Life, Art in general, Inspiration, Pearls from Artists and tagged amounting, arrogance, artists, “Ninth Street Women”, beginning, community, confidence, courage, developed, easier, enjoyed, evaporated, freedom, individuals, irritations, like-minded, making, Mary Gabriel, necessity, soft pastel on sandpaper, support, sustained, yourself.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Pearls from artists* # 380.